North Norfolk coast

 • Applies automatically behind the scenes when a participating insurer quotes.
 You do not apply directly.

 If a mainstream quote looks unreasonably high for a flood-zone Norfolk property, ask the insurer or broker specifically whether Flood Re is being applied.
 Some quote systems miss it.
+The scheme is currently planned to end in 2039, so post-2039 risks for Norfolk flood-zone properties are an ongoing policy debate.

 • Ask the seller for their current insurer and policy number.
 Existing policies sometimes transfer.